 Homicide or in simple words, murder, is one of the most violent and heinous crimes.
 Any person who has committed this kind of crime (intentionally) must be sentenced to the ultimate penalty, death.

 However, the decision always lies on the jury, and that’s how it should be.
 There are some specific procedures that have to be gone through while dealing with homicides.

 Murder, the ultimate offence, can be defined as an act done by the accused, which has caused death to the victim.
 It is also noteworthy that the offence has to be done intentionally.
 If somehow it is proved that the victim got murdered accidentally or unintentionally by the accused, then it will not be considered as an offence

 Any act will be considered as a viable cause of death if it turns out to be significant and substantial.
 If any other cause is available related to the homicide, then also it will be considered as the prime cause and accused will be judged accordingly.
 The only way to get free from being accused is to prove somehow that the other cause is mainly responsible for the wound that caused death to the victim.

-Manslaughter can be established by situations like criminal negligence, unlawful and dangerous acts, excessive self-defense, omission etc. All of these facts have certain criteria to be fulfilled in order to establishing the manslaughter.
+Manslaughter can be established by situations like criminal negligence, unlawful and dangerous acts, excessive self-defense, omission etc. All of these facts have certain criteria to be fulfilled to establish the manslaughter.
 There are certain laws and acts also which defines these criteria.

-Generally, the penalty for murder is life-imprisonment.
-However if the judge wants, He can lessen the sentence which means He can reduce the time span for imprisonment or anything else.
+Generally, the penalty for murder is life imprisonment.
+However if the judge wants, He can lessen the sentence, which means He can reduce the period for imprisonment or anything else.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.